Paul O'Connell: 2014–2016

 On 2 June 2015, it was announced that O'Connell had been granted an early release from his contract with Munster and the IRFU.
-The contract, which had been due to end in June 2016, would instead end upon the conclusion of Ireland's 2015 Rugby World Cup campaign, after which O'Connell will retire from international rugby.
-On 16 June 2015, it was confirmed that O'Connell had joined Toulon on a two-year contract.
+The contract, which had been due to end in June 2016, would instead end upon the conclusion of Ireland's 2015 Rugby World Cup campaign, after which O'Connell would retire from international rugby.
+On 16 June 2015, it was confirmed that O'Connell had joined French side Toulon on a two-year contract.
 He was named in the 45-man training squad for the 2015 Rugby World Cup on 24 June 2015.
 O'Connell won the 2015 Guinness Rugby Writers Player of the Year award in August 2015.
 He came off the bench for Ireland in their second Rugby World Cup warm-up against Scotland on 15 August 2015.
 O'Connell started the third warm-up game against Wales on 29 August 2015, his final home game for Ireland.
 He was named as captain of the final 31-man squad for the World Cup when it was announced on 1 September 2015.
 O'Connell started in the final warm-up game against England on 5 September 2015.
 He started the opening pool game against Canada on 19 September 2015.
 O'Connell came off the bench in the second pool game against Romania on 27 September 2015.
 He started the third pool game against Italy on 4 October 2015.
 O'Connell started Ireland's 24-9 win against France on 11 October 2015, but went off with a hamstring injury at the end of the first-half.
 The injury required surgery, ruling O'Connell out of the remainder of the World Cup and ending his international career.
 In December 2015, O'Connell joined the Toulon squad.

 On 9 February 2016, O'Connell announced that he'd had to retire from all professional rugby based on medical advice, following the injury he suffered during the 2015 Rugby World Cup with Ireland.
 Due to the injury, O'Connell never played a game for Toulon.
 In July 2016, it was confirmed that O'Connell had re-joined Munster in an advisory role with the club's academy.

 Coaching career

 O'Connell left his role as an advisor with the Munster Academy to become an assistant coach with the Ireland Under-20s team in December 2017.
 He joined French Top 14 club Stade Français, where O'Connell's former Young Munster and Munster teammate Mike Prendergast was also a coach, as their new forwards coach in August 2018, but left after just one season.

-O'Connell joined the Ireland national men's team coaching setup as the new forwards coach in January 2021, replacing his former international teammate Simon Easterby, who changed roles within the setup to become the defence coach.
+O'Connell joined the Ireland national men's team coaching setup as the new forwards' coach in January 2021, replacing his former international teammate Simon Easterby, who changed roles within the setup to become the defence coach.